SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 DISCUSSION QUESTIONS

-WEEKLY QUIZZES
+WEEKLY HOMEWORK

 OPTIONAL EXTRA CREDIT WORK